 Adapt and design unique characters for productions

-As Character Designers every project we will work on in our careers will have its own unique look.
-Every movie, film, TV show, short, & series is designed with a different look and style.
-One of the biggest challenges in working as a professional Character Designer is being able to adapt and design for all of these unique looks and productions.
-This course will focus on the adaptability you must have to work in a variety of different styles and looks.
-The assignments and lectures are each designed to focus on different Art Direction concepts for Character Designers and will require you to focus on your creative and stylistic adaptability.
-You can think of this class as 8 weeks of freelance and professional production assignments.
-This class will focus on what it means to be Art Directed as a Professional Character Designer.
+One of the biggest challenges in working as a professional character designer--whether in a studio or freelance--is being able to adapt and design for all of these unique looks and productions.
+Character designers work on a wide variety of projects throughout their careers, and each project has its own unique look.
+Every movie, TV show, short, & series is designed with a different look and style.
+This course focuses on cultivating the adaptability to work in a variety of different styles and looks.
+The assignments and lectures are each designed to focus on different art direction concepts for character designers and will require students to focus on their creative and stylistic adaptability.
+Think of this class as 8 weeks of freelance and professional production assignments.
+This class will focus on what it means to be art directed as a professional character designer; and the work from this class will add variety and demonstrate versatility in any character designer's portfolio.
 (Only available for the Winter Term)

 The more you know, the better.